mrmrcoleman/autocon2_workshop/README.md

   +--------------+-------------------+----------------------+---------------------+------------------------+----------------------+---------------+
 ```

-Let's ping it to make sure we have connectivity.
+Let's ping it across the `ethernet-1/1` interface to confirm connectivity.

 ```
 A:srl1# ping 192.168.0.2 network-instance default